jportella93/jon-portella-blog/content/blog/5-remarkable-git-commands-that-will-boost-your-coding-productivity/index.md

 ---
 title: 5 Remarkable Git Commands That Will Boost Your Coding Productivity
+spoiler: >-
-spoiler: These are custom made, they don’t appear in the Git docs!
+  These are custom made, they don’t appear in the Git docs!
 Saved me countless headaches in the last two years…
-date: "2020-09-29T08:24:58.322Z"
+date: '2020-09-29T08:24:58.322Z'
+hasNewsletterBeenSent: true
 ---

 These are custom made, they don’t appear in the Git docs!
 Saved me countless headaches in the last two years…